jupyterlite/jupyterlite/docs/howto/configure/advanced/iframe.md

 For the first situation, we use the `themeManager.theme` property to identify the current theme and the `themeManager.setTheme` method to change it.
 The theme change is triggered when the IFrame receives a message whose type is `from-host-to-iframe`.

 For the second situation, the `themeManager.themeChanged` property is used.
 This signal is fired when the theme has actually changed.
-It is used here to notify the host page.
-This notification is made possible by the `postMessage` ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)) method.
+It is used to notify the host page through the `postMessage` method ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)).

 ## From JupyterLab extension to JupyterLite extension